weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

     - Please check the vendor pricing (e.g. check Google Vertex AI pricing), especially before vectorizing large amounts of data.
 - This module is available on Weaviate Cloud Services (WCS).
 - Enabling this module will enable the [`nearText` search operator](/developers/weaviate/api/graphql/search-operators.md#neartext).
-- Model names differ between Vertex AI and Google AI Studio.
+- Model names differ between Vertex AI and AI Studio.
     - The default model for Vertex AI is `textembedding-gecko@001`.
-    - The default model for Google AI Studio `embedding-gecko-001`.
+    - The default model for AI Studio `embedding-gecko-001`.

 <!-- TODO - UNHIDE WHEN MODULE NAME CHANGE IS LIVE -->